-Each style of treatment has specific advantages, and individuals with diverse needs can benefit from each program based upon their specific treatment goals and life circumstances at their time of admission into rehab.
+Each style of treatment has specific advantages, and individuals with diverse needs can benefit from each program based upon their specific treatment goals and life circumstances at the time of their admission into rehab.
 The programs most typically offered by drug and alcohol rehabilitation facilities are:

-Outpatient Treatment (OP)
+Outpatient Program (OP)